 3. Laboratory information system

-The same web-based software was chosen as a regional laboratory information system (LIS) for all the laboratories in the Veneto region.
+PATHOXWEB 2.0 software, provided by TESI Group, was chosen as a regional laboratory information system (LIS) for all the laboratories in the Veneto region.
+It is a web-based software that supports professionals in handling the full digital workflow, from sample registration to definitive diagnosis and archiving.
 The goal was to unify the pathology workflow for all laboratories in the network.

 4. Storage